top of page

 Should economic growth be prioritised over environmental sustainability?

-Per Daniel Bell, “Economic growth has become the secular religion of advancing industrial societies.”(Bell, 1972) Modern society features an unfounded belief that growth-driven technology innovation will autonomously resolve the environmental crisis, with some using the Environmental Kutznet Curve, which illustrates eventual environmental gains from economic expansion (Öztürk and Özcan, 2019), to justify economic growth eventually bringing environmental improvements.
-Yet given that industrialised countries account for 80% of global CO2 emissions (Müller, 2024), natural resource depletion will still outpace replenishment rates by far.
+Per Daniel Bell, “Economic growth has become the secular religion of advancing industrial societies.”(Bell, 1972) Modern society features an unfounded belief that growth-driven technological innovation will autonomously resolve the environmental crisis, justifying the destruction of ecosystems with the argument that economic growth will eventually lead to environmental improvements.
+Indeed, the advancement of clean energy has accelerated green transitions, with new installed electricity capacity in 2024 comprising 92.5% renewables (Morgan et al.).
+Still, given that land degradation has reached up to 40% (‘UN Summit Puts Global Spotlight on Land Degradation’ 2024), natural resource depletion will outpace replenishment rates with irreparable damage.
 Future technological innovations can’t bring back the more than 1 million species threatened with extinction (Martin, 2019) or the 48% of the world’s land area at risk of flooding by 2100 (Kirezci et al., 2020).
-The concept of economic growth and environmental sustainability is simply incompatible in the current economy.
-Jevons’ paradox assesses that market dynamics lead to the infinite wants of humans dominating, and any increase in efficiency will be balanced out by increased demand (York, 2006), creating a self-defeating pursuit of sustainability.
+The concept of economic growth and environmental sustainability is simply incompatible under the current system.

 Global stakeholders must recognise that a greener economy is in everyone’s self-interest.
 The EU environmental economy has created 2 million new jobs between 2000 and 2021, while generating a 937 billion euros output in 2021 (Statistics Explained, no date).
 Observing CE principles in developing countries, Bangladesh has saved US$4.7 million from recycling lead from batteries (Ahmed, Mahmud and Acet, 2022).
-Even in the private sector, the majority of research tends to support a positive correlation viewpoint between ESG systems and corporate performance in the long run (e.g. (Agbakwuru et al., 2024)), as improved corporate social responsibility enhances firm reputation and innovation while increasing customer loyalty, improving overall financial performance (D’Amato, D’Ecclesia and Levantesi, 2024).
+Even in the private sector, the majority of research tends to support a positive correlation viewpoint between ESG systems and corporate performance in the long run (e.g., Agbakwuru et al., 2024), as improved corporate social responsibility enhances firm reputation and innovation while increasing customer loyalty, improving overall financial performance (D’Amato, D’Ecclesia and Levantesi, 2024).
 Given the mutual benefit of environmental implementation, a circular economy is not out of reach even in a capitalist system.
-Nevertheless, CE success will require local government support and making national regulatory and policy framework conducive for circular economy finance (‘CIRCULAR-STEP Mobilizing Financing- 4.28.2023_0.pdf’, no date).
+Nevertheless, CE success will require local government support and making the national regulatory and policy framework conducive for circular economy finance (‘CIRCULAR-STEP Mobilising Financing- 4.28.2023_0.pdf’, no date).
 A CE era focuses on external partnerships and stakeholder collaboration.
 Through public-private partnership, China’s sludge-to-energy program not only reduced almost 98% of emissions, but was also financially breaking (Maassen, 2017).
-With sufficient support, minor green projects in developing regions can scale to a systems-level circular economy, driving economic growth in a sustainable development process (Maassen, 2017).
+With sufficient support, minor green projects in developing regions can scale to a systems-level circular economy, driving economic growth through sustainable development (Maassen, 2017).
 Developed nations, having accumulated wealth through the environmental exploitation process of industrialisation, bear a duty for this transition.

 References

-Agbakwuru, V. et al. (2024) ‘The Impact of Environmental, Social, and Governance (ESG) Reporting on Corporate Financial Performance’, International Journal of Research
+Agbakwuru, V. et al. (2024) ‘The Impact of Environmental, Social, and Governance (ESG) Reporting on Corporate Financial Performance’, International Journal of Research Publication and Reviews, 5(9), pp. 3629–3644.
+Available at: https://doi.org/10.55248/gengpi.5.0924.2710.

 Ahmed, Z., Mahmud, S. and Acet, Dr.H.
 (2022) ‘Circular economy model for developing countries: evidence from Bangladesh’, Heliyon, 8(5), p. e09530.
 Available at: https://doi.org/10.1016/j.heliyon.2022.e09530.